manly-man/moodle-destroyer-tools/README.md

 * extend the scripts to detect which commands you Moodle serves.
 * add documentation after decision for a sensible code-architecture.
 * accessing Moodle Quizzes
+* shell completion
+* threaded download
+* curses UI, maybe interactive.

 #### unplanned functionality

 * Functionality not involving Web Services: We don't want to navigate the front-end DOM.
 At least -1 doesn't

 ## Development

+### Where you can help

+Backend:

+* moodle.communication: MoodleSession implements Moodle's Web Service API: it is incomplete and has no support for different service versions.
+Implementing those is tedious, especially since Moodles API is pretty wonky: You will almost always receive 200 OK, and will have to handle exceptions on foot.

+* moodle.models: contains various half-hearted representations of Moodle data structures.
+They are badly interconnected and need restructuring.

+Frontend:

+* wstools: needs command structure. maybe a curses interface.

 ### Documentation